Fear City: Release

-Theatrical

 The film premiered in France on July 18, 1984.
 It had its US premiere in New York on February 15, 1985, before going to wide release on March 8, 1985.

 Home media

 It was originally released on DVD on November 28, 2000, through Anchor Bay Entertainment with the theatrical trailer as a special feature.

 On July 17, 2012, the film was released in the United States on Blu-ray Disc by Shout!
 Factory and includes the approximate 97-minute uncut version and the 95-minute theatrical film release.
 The sole extra feature is a theatrical trailer.

-It is currently available on a special edition blu ray from 101 Films (both the theatrical and uncut versions), which includes a commentary with film critic Kevin Lyons.
+A later edition, featuring a new 2K scan and restoration, was announced for a July 2026 release.

+In 2024, a Blu-Ray was released in the UK by 101 Films.

 Reception

 Critical response

 The film received mixed reviews from critics.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 64% based on 11 reviews, with an average rating of 5.6/10.
 The New York Times film critic Janet Maslin said "Fear City also showcases Mr. Ferrara's skill with action scenes and with nonverbal narration."
 Maslin continues and describes "Mr. Ferrara's visual talent for the unexpected is not matched by an equivalent gift for character development, but Fear City doesn't attempt to make personality its strong suit.
 Its biggest selling points, quick pacing and a bright, hard-edged look, are as much as the genre requires."
 For the Chicago Tribune Gene Siskel criticized the soulfulness of the characters as "Fear City is concerned only with surface thrills--exotic dancers, the martial arts, knife attacks and knockout punches."

 A retrospective review in Tilt Magazine described the film as "Ferrara’s transitional work.... from a mind of schlock-aesthete, an answer to Taxi Driver as well as a foundation to Ferrara’s more self-serious works."

+Ferrara described the film as a disappointment, and claimed its failure nearly caused the end of his directing career, until he was hired by Michael Mann to direct episodes of Miami Vice.